emilykim13/login_required_lab/README.md

 <!-- * Can login -->
 <!-- * Can sign-up -->
 * user can create character
+* user can create campaign
+* user can create enemy

 Stretch Goals
 * user can control character's inventory & equipment.